Oil inches up as tight supply, vaccinations outweigh virus concerns - Up News Info

 Investors are awaiting inventory data from the American Petroleum Institute industry group on Tuesday and the U.S. Energy Information Administration on Wednesday for further evidence that demand is holding up.

 Five analysts polled by Reuters estimated, on average, that U.S. crude stocks fell by about 3.4 million barrels and gasoline stocks fell by 400,000 barrels in the week to July 23.
-(Reporting by Sonali Paul; Editing by Himani Sarkar)
+(Reporting by Shu Zhang and Sonali Paul; Editing by Himani Sarkar and Christian Schmollinger)